 The seafaring Vikings were a group of people from the Scandinavian countries of Norway, Sweden, and Denmark.

-Between the late eigth century and the 11th century, the Vikings invaded many parts of the world – from eastern and western Europe to the North American continent, and even parts of the Middle East.
+Between the late eighth and 11th centuries, the Vikings invaded many parts of the world – from Eastern and Western Europe to the North American continent, and even parts of the Middle East.
 In doing so, they made a name for themselves as fearless warriors, smart traders, and relentless raiders.

 With that said, we’ve put together a list of 10 places with Viking connections to visit in the UK.